liz-fernandez/escuelavbioinfo_git/04-changes.md

 >     "Línea añadida 'But Billy will appreciate the lack of humidity' a mars.txt"
 > 3.
 >
->     "Discución acerca de los efectos del clima marciano en Billy"
+>     "Discusión acerca de los efectos del clima marciano en Billy"

 > ## Enviando commits a Git {.challenge}
 >